Cultureword

-Commonword (1975–present) is a writing development organisation based in Manchester, North West England, providing opportunities for new and aspiring writers to develop their talent and potential, promoting new writing on national and international levels.
-The organisation was set up in 1975.
+Cultureword (1975–present), formerly known as Commonword, is a writing development organisation based in Ancoats, Manchester, North West England, providing opportunities for new and aspiring writers to develop their talent and potential, promoting new writing on national and international levels.
 It is currently the largest new writing, community writing and publishing organisation in the North West.
 It is a limited company and registered charity, and is Arts Council funded.
+It has published writers such as Lemn Sissay.
+Rosie Garland, Sherry Ashworth and Zahid Hussain.
 Activist and writer Deyika Nzeribe was a former chair.

 History

-Commonword was set up as writing workshop and community publisher of working-class writing in Manchester.
+Cultureword was initially founded as Commonword, a writing workshop and community publisher of working-class writing in Manchester.
 Greg Wilkinson was one of the organisation's founder members and worked on the grassroots oral history project Lifetimes in Partington, an overspill development in Manchester.

-Cultureword

-Cultureword is the strand of Commonword established in 1986 as a centre for black and Asian creative writing.
-Lemn Sissay was working at the organisation as Cultureword's literature worker and convenor of the "Tight Fisted Poets" group, nurturing new writing talent among many of Manchester's BAME writers.
+In 1986, Commonword established a centre for black and Asian creative writing known as Cultureword.
+Lemn Sissay worked at the organisation as Cultureword's literature worker and convenor of the "Tight Fisted Poets" group, nurturing new writing talent among many of Manchester's writers of colour.
 This objective remains fundamental to the organisation's stance to this day.
+To reflect this, Commonword adopted the Cultureword name for the whole organisation on 27 May 2025.

 Activities

-Commonword runs writers' groups, workshops, events, conferences and competitions to further its aims.
+Cultureword runs writers' groups, workshops, events, conferences and competitions to further its aims.
+Writer Adam Lowe has said, "Cultureword is always the first and last word on writer development in Greater Manchester."

 Identity

 Identity, Cultureword's weekly group for black and Asian writers, has been running since the late 1980s.
+Identity Live! is the performance side of the group.